pojntfx/networked-linux-memsync/docs/notes.md

   - Can be globally distributed to allow for fast access times from anywhere on the globe
   - Range of storage classes with different requirements
   - Includes authentication and authorization
-  - Exposes HTTP API for accessing the stored folders and files
+  - Exposes HTTP API for accessing the stored folders and files[@aws2023s3]
 - Minio
   - Open-source storage server compatible wiht S3
   - Lightweight and simple, written in Go
   - Can be hosted on-prem and is open source
-  - Allows horizontal scalability to storage large amounts of data across nodes
+  - Allows horizontal scalability to storage large amounts of data across nodes[@minio2023coreadmin]

 ### Cassandra and ScylllaDB